A Hygiene Passport is required if you

 Who is not required to have a Hygiene Passport?

-Finnish Food Authority has compiled a table on what is considered to be handling of unpackaged, easily perishable foodstuffs and who is required to have a Hygiene Passport, a medical report and protective clothing.
+Finnish Food Authority has compiled a table on what is considered to be handling of unpackaged, easily perishable foodstuffs and who is required to have a Hygiene Passport.
 It is presented using practical examples.
-The table also contains the groups for which a Hygiene Passport is not required in accordance with section 27 of the Food Act (23/2006), even though working on food premises and handling unpackaged, easily perishable foodstuffs.
+The table also contains the groups for which a Hygiene Passport is not required in accordance with section 19 of the Food Act (297/2021), even though working on food premises and handling unpackaged, easily perishable foodstuffs.
 The table is available on Finnish Food Authority's internet page Handling of unpackaged easily perishable foodstuffs.

 If a Hygiene Passport is not required, is hygiene proficiency still required?